vegetables to plant in autumn

 • Keep beds tidy and weed-free

-• Monitor soil moisture, especially during dry winter spells
+• Monitor soil moisture during dry spells

 Plan the Next Growing Season